scardine/py-nixgateway/README.md

 Support
 -------

-Issues will be dealed in a "best effort" capacity - be always very polite or your issues will be closed right way.
-Volunteers here are not your employees and you should have no expectation about we solving your problems.
-Pull requests are welcome, criticism from free-riders is not.
+Issues will be dealt with in a "best effort" capacity.
+When raising issues, always be very polite or they will be promptly closed.
+Volunteers here are not your employees, please hold no expectation about them solving your problems or responding in a timely manner.

+Pull requests are welcome.